-Check your Pharmacy Directory to find out if your LTC facility's pharmacy or the one that it uses is part of our network.
+Check your Pharmacy Directory, www.globalhealth.com, to find out if your LTC facility's pharmacy or the one that it uses is part of our network.
 If it isn't, or if you need more information or assistance, please contact Customer Care.
 If you are in an LTC facility, we must ensure that you are able to routinely receive your Part D benefits through our network of LTC pharmacies.

-What if you're a resident in a long-term care (LTC) facility and need a drug that is not on our "Drug List" or is restricted in some way?
+What if you're a resident in a long-term care (LTC) facility and need a drug that is not on our Drug List or is restricted in some way?